DEFRA/ffc-development-guide/docs/create-a-new-service/github.md

 ### `Jenkinsfile`

-In order to use the CI pipeline, a `Jenkinsfile` should be added to the repository.
+In order to use the FCP Platform CI pipeline, a `Jenkinsfile` should be added to the repository.
 This file references the version of the shared pipeline to use and sets the parameters for the build.

 Details on the content of the `Jenkinsfile` can be found in the [FCP CI pipeline documentation](https://github.com/DEFRA/ffc-jenkins-pipeline-library)

 ### Webhooks

-In order to support the CI/CD pipeline, the following webhooks should be added to the repository.
+In order to support the FCP Platform CI/CD pipeline, the following webhooks should be added to the repository.

 1. navigate to `Settings -> Webhooks -> Add webhook`
 1. set `Payload URL` to be `https://jenkins-ffc-api.azure.defra.cloud/github-webhook/`